anagha-chaudhari/anagha-chaudhari/README.md

 ► Stack I reach for: Python, Flask/FastAPI, Java, JavaScript (Node.js), SQL (MySQL/PostgresSQL), Redis.
 Comfortable with Docker, CI pipelines and cloud - Microsoft Certified (AZ-900), hands-on knowledge of AWS and GCP.

-► Currently pre-final year.
+► Currently in Final Year (2027).
 Expanding into Generative AI, ML and MLOps.

 I adapt fast - new problem, or new constraints?
 I find my footing and deliver.